19.12.2025

 Paying only the minimum payment on your credit card each month is an option, but it comes with significant drawbacks.

-- Negative Impact on Credit Score: A high outstanding balance relative to your credit limit can negatively impact your credit score.
-By paying only the minimum, you may keep your balance high for a prolonged period, affecting your credit utilization ratio.
+3. Negative Impact on Credit Score: Having a high balance relative to your limit can negatively impact your credit score.
+By only paying the minimum, you keep your balance high for longer thereby depressing your score due to the adverse effect on your utilization ratio.

 Payment Strategy: Statement Balance or Outstanding Balance?